• Skip to primary navigation

 • Prepare loaf pan but lining with parchment paper.

-• Combine the coconut butter, coconut oil, and honey into a small saucepan over low heat.
+• Combine the coconut butter, coconut oil, and honey into a small saucepan over medium heat.
 Stir until the coconut butter is softened and all the ingredients are combined.

 • Remove from the heat then add the vanilla extract, salt, and mashed bananas.
 Stir until combined.